 Fertilizer for Growing Lemon Tree in a Pot

 Look for a fertilizer that contains micronutrients, especially iron, manganese, and zinc.
-To give boost feed to your lemon tree, apply a water-soluble fertilizer once in a month in growing season.
+To give boost feed to your lemon tree, apply a water-soluble fertilizer once in a month in the growing season.
 Occasionally, side-dress your plant with compost or well-rotted manure.

 Pests and Diseases for Lemon Tree in Pot